NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSBookingandReferrals/backup/guides/Training-guide-BARS/Home/Applications/BaRS-Applications/Applications/BaRS-APP6/How-does-it-work.page.md

 ## Make a Referral

-Making a referral for this application follows the {{pagelink:Core-StandardPattern, text:standard pattern for BaRS operations}}.
+Making a referral for this application follows the {{pagelink:Core-StandardPattern-1.1.3, text:standard pattern for BaRS operations}}.

 The message definition that defines this payload for this application is: {{link:MessageDefinition-BARS-MessageDefinition-ServiceRequest-Request-Referral}}
 <p>